Drek282/PsychoStats/README.md

 * The filter for bots isn't working properly in Natural Selection.

 * The Flash hit box graphic no longer works on most browsers because Flash is about to become entirely extinct.
-I haven't simply deleted the code because I have the insane hope that myself, or someone else, might be able to translate it to HTML5.

 * The Firearms, TFC and a few Natural Selection heatmaps are mostly untested.
 I won't be able to ensure that they are all working as intended until I have data for all of them.

 ## **Stuff that Remains Untested**

 * Most of the mods have not been tested, although my guess is that most of them will work.
-The only games and mods that have been tested so far are The Battle Grounds III, Firearms 3.0, Natural Selection, Team Fortress Classic and Call of Duty 4 X.
+The only games and mods that have been tested so far are The Battle Grounds III, Firearms 3.0, Natural Selection and Team Fortress Classic.

 * The contents of the "scripts" folder are largely unexplored.
 Most of them should be self explanatory but they should be considered untested.